 Bring To The Table Meaning, Example, Synonyms

-2 minute read
+4 minute read

 10 shares

-The idiom “Bring to the table” meaning is to do something that will benefit others.
+The idiom “Bring to the table” means to do something that will benefit others.
 If you bring something to the table, you make a contribution or an offer in a discussion or negotiation.
 It typically means to contribute or supply a valuable ability or quality to a joint work, activity, or attempt.

 The phrase “bring to the table” has its roots in gambling and refers to the initial wager that a player makes in a card game that other players may win.
 Bringing “a lot” to the table signifies the possibility that your contribution will benefit everyone.
 In the context of leaving a card game where there is still money to be won, the expression “to leave something on the table” is used.
 The idiom also started to attain its current level of popularity in the 1980s.